Er-Devanshu/Greykite_Forecasting/README.md

    - Example: Growth accelerates during holiday seasons or after a product launch.

 ### 5. **Custom Growth Functions**
-   - Users can define their own growth functions by leveraging **external regressors** that influence trends.
+   - Users can define their growth functions by leveraging **external regressors** that influence trends.
 For instance, economic indicators, marketing spend, or competitor actions can be modeled as growth components.

 ---